lazzarello/grpc-streaming-audio/README.md

 ## TODO

 * Stream audio file from memory to AudioServerStream function.
-TODO: get better understanding of this aspect of gRPC.
+TODO: get better understanding of this aspect of gRPC. make a seperate audio_server.py that starts and immediately starts sending AudioPacket messages with the audio buffer.
+* Draw protocol diagram from client/server interaction and protos.
 * Audio transport control for single device
   * Complete audio transport control queue
 * Device state control for multiple devices